Israel used weapons in Gaza that made thousands of Palestinians evaporate

 - GBU-39: This precision glide bomb was used in the al-Tabin school attack.
 It uses the AFX-757 explosive.
 “The GBU-39 is designed to keep the building structure relatively intact while destroying everything inside,” Fatigarov noted.
 “It kills via a pressure wave that ruptures lungs and a thermal wave that incinerates soft tissue.”

-Mahmoud Basal, spokesperson for the Civil Defence in Gaza, confirmed finding fragments of GBU-39 wings at sites where bodies had vanished.
-“We go to a targeted house where we know five people were inside,” Basal said.
-“We find three bodies.
-The other two have simply disappeared.
-We often find only scalps or traces of blood on the walls.”
+Basal of the Civil Defence confirmed finding fragments of GBU-39 wings at sites where bodies had vanished.

 A ‘global genocide, not just an Israeli one’